FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

 Mileage reimbursement to the volunteers for non-emergency medical transportation is provided by a grant from the Dyson Foundation.

-Mileage reimbursement to the volunteers for dialysis transportataion is provided by the Community Foundations of the Hudson Valley.
+Mileage reimbursement to the volunteers for dialysis transportataion is provided by the Margaret J. Campbell and Dorothy P. Campbell Fund of the Community Foundations of the Hudson Valley.

 Friends of Seniors thanks all who are assisting us to carry out our mission statement.